DimeOne/no-hostingde-api/README.md

 ### Install with certbot

-The plugin is for certbot, which is not yet python3 conpatible.
+The plugin is for certbot, which is not yet python3 compatible.
 Make sure to use python2.

 ```sh
 pip install certbot no-hostingde-api